Forza Horizon 6 – Latest News And Release Date

 While iconic tracks like Suzuka appear in F1 games, and Gran Turismo 7 features Suzuka and a fictional Tokyo Expressway, the country’s varied landscapes and urban environments are underrepresented.

-While the wait for FH6 continues, emerging drift games are stepping up to satisfy the demand for a Japan setting.
+While the wait for FH6 continues, other drift games give you a taste of what could be expected from the Japan setting.

 JDM: Japanese Drift Master offers over 250 kilometers of diverse Japanese roads across its fictional Guntama prefecture.